 35A.1 This Clause 35A shall only apply where the Company is a DNO Party.

-35A.2 By the fifth Working Day of May, August, November and February in each year, the Company shall complete a copy of table 1 in Schedule 15 and send the completed table to the Secretariat.
+35A.2 By the final Day of April, September and December in each year, the Company shall complete a copy of table 1 in Schedule 15 and send the completed table to the Secretariat.

-35A.3 By the fifth Working Day of May, August, November and February in each year, the Company shall complete a copy of table 2 in Schedule 15 and send the completed table to the Secretariat.
+35A.3 By the final Day of April, September and December in each year, the Company shall complete a copy of table 2 in Schedule 15 and send the completed table to the Secretariat.

-35A.4 By the fifth Working Day of May, August, November and February in each year, the Company shall complete a copy of table 3 in Schedule 15 and send the completed table to the Secretariat.
+35A.4 By the final Day of April, September and December in each year, the Company shall complete a copy of table 3 in Schedule 15 and send the completed table to the Secretariat.

+35A.4A By the final Day of April, September and December in each year, the Company shall populate a CDCM model, as described in Schedule 16 and used to calculate the tariffs in table 3, and send the populated model to the Secretariat.

 35A.5 On each occasion that the Company sends a completed table to the Secretariat pursuant to Clause 35A.2, the Company shall also send an accompanying written commentary to assist in the understanding of the data presented within the table (including an explanation of the reasons behind any changes made to estimates since the last such table was prepared).

-35A.6 The Secretariat shall, within three Working Days of receiving each table and commentary provided pursuant to this Clause 35A, publish such table and commentary on the Website.
+35A.6 The Secretariat shall, within three Working Days of receiving each table, commentary and CDCM model provided pursuant to this Clause 35A, publish such table, commentary and CDCM model on the Website.

 35A.7 The Company shall ensure that, within 20 Working Days of sending a table 2 to the Secretariat in accordance with Clause 35A.3, a meeting is convened (which may be held by telephone conference) to which all Supplier Parties and IDNO Parties are invited.
 At such meeting, the Company shall provide an oral commentary to assist those attending to understand the data presented within the most recently submitted tables 1, 2 and 3 (including an explanation of the reasons behind any changes made to estimates since the last such tables were prepared).
 The Company shall ensure that the Supplier Parties and the IDNO Parties attending the meeting are given the opportunity to ask questions regarding the tables, and the Company shall use reasonable endeavours to provide a response to those questions.